CtrlK

 Trigger Term Quality

-The description includes an extensive list of natural trigger phrases users would say, such as 'greenfield init', 'setup greenfield', 'Figma setup', 'Canva setup', 'add Figma', 'add Canva', 'design tool setup', covering many variations and synonyms.
-This is thorough coverage of natural user language.
+The description includes an extensive list of natural trigger phrases users would say, including variations like 'greenfield init', 'initialize greenfield', 'setup greenfield', 'Figma setup', 'Canva setup', 'add Figma', 'add Canva', and 'design tool setup'.
+This provides excellent coverage of natural user language.

 3 / 3